Lucky Love: European version

 The first, released in Europe, directed by American photographer and music video director Rocky Schenck and featuring the original version of the song, focuses on a middle-aged woman reuniting with the boyfriend she had as a teenager.
 The band is seen around the actors in the video and also through footage shot by the band themselves using a handheld video camera.
-The video was shot in Gothenburg in August 1995.
+The video was shot in Gothenburg, Sweden in August 1995.
 An alternate edit of this version featuring the acoustic version of the song was featured on the 2008 Greatest Hits DVD.

 US version (acoustic version)

 The second video, released in North America and featuring the acoustic version of the song, focuses on several young couples interacting in various scenarios with shots of the band cut in.
 A shot of the video for "Beautiful Life" can be seen on a television screen in this version.
 This version was filmed on 29 and 30 January 1996 at Hampton Court House.